xiGUAwanOU/tech-note/database-systems/mongodb/ways-to-model-1-to-N-relationships.md

 # Ways to Model 1-to-N Relationships.md

-__Original: [6 Rules of Thumb for MongoDB Schema Design](http://blog.mongodb.org/post/87200945828/6-rules-of-thumb-for-mongodb-schema-design-part-1) by William Zola, Lead Technical Support Engineer at MongoDB__
+_Original: [6 Rules of Thumb for MongoDB Schema Design](http://blog.mongodb.org/post/87200945828/6-rules-of-thumb-for-mongodb-schema-design-part-1) by William Zola, Lead Technical Support Engineer at MongoDB._

 This article only covers part 1 of the original article.
 For more detailed information, read the original article (part 2 and part 3).